Election Day voting opens with some lines, scattered glitches and ample anxiety across the nation

 In some states, Tuesday also marked the start of processing and counting the mountain of absentee ballots that election offices must contend with.
 Election officials in Pittsburgh announced the removal of ballots from a locked storage facility to begin what is expected to be a days-long process determining the final vote in Pennsylvania.

 A few glitches also marked the first hours of voting.
-In Columbus, the Franklin County Board of Elections was checking voters in using paper poll books after technical difficulties sidelined an electronic check-in system, but officials said the move was not slowing down actual voting.
+In Columbus, the Franklin County Board of Elections was checking voters in using paper poll books after technical difficulties sidelined an electronic check-in system, but officials said the move was not slowing down voting.

-In Kansas City, police said they were investigating messages spray painted on the city’s iconic National WWI Museum overnight, including “Don’t Vote.”
+In Kansas City, police said they were investigating messages spray-painted on the city’s iconic National WWI Museum overnight, including “Don’t Vote.”
 The building is serving as a polling station Tuesday.

 One precinct in Philadelphia struggled with glitchy machines and briefly resorted to provisional ballots, but the machines were running by midmorning.